 Daphne Unfeasible – Literary Agent Kate Testerman’s blog

-The same is true for synopsis.
-There are dozen’s of online resources.
+The same is true for a synopsis.
+There are dozen of online resources.
 When I read a synopsis, I am looking for tight plot development, character arcs, stakes, conflict and a satisfying resolution for your story.
+I’m also looking at genre reader expectations and making sure they’re present.
 Don’t leave out the most important parts, but don’t include every minute detail.
 In essence, show me how your story matters and what sets it apart.

 Your sample pages should be the first ten of your manuscript.
 If you’re starting with a prologue, keep in mind is this the best place to start my story, am I introducing the main character, am I setting up the promise of the premise?
 If you answered no, rethink that prologue.